SrivardhanR/aws-highly-available-scalable-webapp/README.md

 Phases of Implementation
 Phase 1: Planning and Design
-In this phase, we planned the architecture and estimated the cost of the AWS services required for the project.
+In this phase, I planned the architecture and estimated the cost of the AWS services required for the project.
 The core AWS services involved include:

 Elastic Load Balancer (ELB): Distributes traffic across multiple EC2 instances.
 Auto Scaling Group (ASG): Automatically adjusts the number of EC2 instances based on traffic.